WHAT IS THE MEANING OF LOVE?

 Give thanks to the God of heaven.
 His love endures forever. ~ Psalm 136:26

 Would you join me in prayer?
-During this month where the world emphasizes love, we can pause with these four Scriptures and four prayers.
+During this month in which the world emphasizes love, we can pause with these four Scriptures and four prayers.
 And as we pray, we can know what loving well truly means.
 Jesus is the answer to the meaning of love.

 QUESTIONS FOR REFLECTION

 Thank you for your love that is eternal, everlasting, never-ending.
 Thank you for your kindness towards us, for drawing us into your very heart.
-Could it be that even here, in this place where pain and weakness seem to overwhelm us, you are drawing us to yourself?
-Show us how our weak places become the very ground to know your love more deeply.
+Could it be that even here, in this place where pain and weakness seem to overwhelm us, you are drawing us closer to yourself?
+Show us how our weak places become the very spaces where we can know your love more deeply.
 Help us to open our hearts to be drawn by you.

 In the name of Your son, Jesus, we pray,